 - Visualize yourself succeeding in the Amazon interview by imagining how you will answer each question.

 - Take deep breaths and focus on your breathing to help you stay calm.

-- Remind yourself that Amazon invites candidates to interview for a reason; Amazon believes in your ability to succeed.
+- Remember that Amazon invites candidates to interview because Amazon believes in your ability to succeed.

 What should you do if you don’t know how to answer some Amazon behavioral interview questions?

-While this is not an ideal situation, there are a few things you can do to mitigate the fallout from not knowing how to answer.
+While this is not ideal, you can do a few things to mitigate the fallout from not knowing how to answer.

 Your first recourse is to clarify the question.
 Some questions are worded in a way that’s not straightforward, so clarifying them with the interviewer will help kick your mind into recalling a story.